yijingch/afistforair.github.io/_posts/the-vacuum/2021-09-18-the-vacuum.md

 **The vacuum**

 Late at night we rushed home.
 Strangeness
-sit us in serenity.
+sat us in serenity.
 Neither could I see these fillings of whom,
 in between,
 a class of bubbles,
 I’m talking about the time when, whatever medium (if anyone still trusts a glamorous reference that lasts long, e.g., a bookmark,